jkcjkc/EB-JDAT/README.md

 # EB-JDAT

 This repository provides the code for **EB-JDAT** implemented across different Joint Energy Models (JEM) variants.
-Each folder corresponds to a specific JEM architecture with ready-to-use training and evaluation scripts.
+Each folder corresponds to a specific JEM architecture with ready-to-use training and evaluation scripts.🚀🚀🚀

 ## Directory Structure